South African visual artist Sharon Rushton

 Sharon's ceramic series of works “Herd of Strange Things” are an anthropomorphic expression of the world around her.
 The artist explores different personalities and human quirks in her ceramic pieces through a dialogue which she expresses with tattoos and fabric pattern in her pieces.

-Rushton paints her works with various glazes in a “water colour” style, using a rubbing technique to create a worn texture, and adding line work with a ceramic pencil.
+Rushton paints her works with various glazes in a “water colour” style, using a rubbing technique to create a worn texture, then adding line work with a ceramic pencil.

 Sharon Rushton (b.1968) is a designer and self-taught artist living in Simons Town.